Japanese pictorial art

 It was introduced from China around the 12th century.

-We use a brush and black "sumi" ink in calligraphy.
+We use a brush and black ink for calligraphy.

 When Suibokuga is created, these tools are used.

-The color is only black, but it is painted with contrasting density and
+But it is painted with contrasting density and gradation of ink.

 Ukiyoe is woodblock print made between the 17th and the 19th centuries.